Hōjō Ujinao: Fall of Go-Hōjō clan

-In 1590, Odawara fell to siege at the hands of Toyotomi Hideyoshi; his father and uncle were forced to commit suicide, but Ujinao was spared because he was Tokugawa Ieyasu's son-in-law.
-Ujinao and his wife were exiled to Mount Kōya, where he died late the following year.
+In 1590, Odawara fell to a siege at the hands of Toyotomi Hideyoshi; his father and uncle were forced to commit suicide, but Ujinao was spared because he was Tokugawa Ieyasu's son-in-law.
+Ujinao and his wife were exiled to Mount Kōya, where he died later the following year.

-His adoptive son, Hōjō Ujimori, was the first daimyo of Sayama-han (Kawachi Province, 10,000 koku).
+His adoptive son, Hōjō Ujimori, was the first daimyo of Sayama-han (Kawachi Province).